 - Network bandwidth

-Below we have some platform-specific machine recommendations for Connectors, and we will add more in future.
+Below we have some platform-specific machine recommendations for Connectors.

-t3a.micro Linux EC2 instance is a cost-effective choice and sufficient to handle bandwidth for at least 50 remote users under typical usage patterns.
+t3a.micro Linux EC2 instance is a cost-effective choice and sufficient to handle bandwidth for hundreds of remote users under typical usage patterns.

-g1-small machine is sufficient as a starting point for at least 50 remote users under typical usage patterns.
+e2-small machine is sufficient as a starting point for hundreds of remote users under typical usage patterns.

 For Azure, we recommend using their Container Instance service, which does not require hardware selection.

-A Linux VM allocated with 1 CPU and 2GB RAM is sufficient to handle at least 50 remote users under typical usage patterns.
+A Linux VM allocated with 1 CPU and 2GB RAM is sufficient to handle hundreds of remote users under typical usage patterns.

-- Any Linux flavor that supports Docker is acceptable.
+- Any Linux distribution that supports deployment via systemd, Docker or Helm on an x86, AMD64, or ARM-based system is acceptable.